 The accident risk is about 1.4 times higher at 0.5 per mille, almost 5 times higher at 1.0 per mille, and around 20 times higher at 1.5 per mille compared with a sober driver.
 For young and inexperienced drivers, the risk increases even more than it does for older and more experienced drivers.

-Per mille refers to the concentration of alcohol in the blood.
-When talking about alcohol, 1 per mille means that there is 1 part alcohol per 1,000 parts blood.
+Per mille shows how much alcohol you have in your blood.
+For example, 1 per mille means there is 1 part alcohol per 1,000 parts blood.
+The higher the per mille level, the more it affects your body and impairs your driving ability.

 Take a stand right now